 Medical Certification

-If you or anyone in your home has a serious illness or uses medical equipment, you may be eligible for a Public Service Commission Medical Certification Form.
-The Medical Certification Form states that the termination of your utility service would aggravate an existing serious illness or would prevent you from using your important medical equipment.
-This form must be signed by a physician, nurse practitioner, or a physician assistant and then sent to the utility company to have on file.
+If you or someone in your home has a serious illness or needs medical equipment, you might be able to get a Public Service Commission Medical Certification Form.
+This form tells the utility company that turning off your service could make a serious illness worse or stop you from using important medical equipment.
+A doctor, nurse practitioner, or physician assistant needs to sign the form, and then you send it to the utility company.

 Download the Medical Certification Form.